A comprehensive spatial-temporal infection model: Applications

-For the 2009 influenza pandemic, we can make a similar back-of-the-envelope calculation.
-Since children play an important role in the spread of influenza, we derive this estimate based on their activities.
-We assume that a typical child will see 30 other children in school and playgrounds during a typical day.
-Further, they will travel an average of 10 miles to get to these places.
-In a coarse analogy to an ideal gas this gives a mean-free path of 10 miles and a frequency of collision of $30 \; days^{-1}$, and therefore a diffusivity of around $3,000 miles^2/day $.
-Using these parameters in our estimate of the speed of the contagion wave, we arrive at a speed of $29 \; miles/day$ for the 2009 influenza pandemic.
-This is also in the ball-park of the observed wave speed of around $23 \; miles/day$ for the 2009 influenza pandemic \cite{gog2014spatial}.
-The higher diffusion coefficient for the 2009 influenza pandemic leads to a significantly faster wave speed.

 For completeness, we simulated the “collision” of two waves, one moving from the left and the other from the right.
 Figure \ref{fig13b} shows how the two waves amplify as they interact, then ultimately decay as infection has spread fully and the population reaches conditions of herd immunity at the corresponding value of $R_0$.
-This wave interaction is different, for a number of reasons, from what is observed in other wave problems (e.g. solitary waves, and where for example, the wave velocities increase with the wave amplitude \cite{drazin1989solitons}).
+For a number of reasons, this wave is different from what is observed in other wave problems (e.g. solitary waves, where the wave velocities increase with the wave amplitude \cite{drazin1989solitons}).
 In the present context, the wave amplitude, e.g. $i_{max}$ cannot exceed the value of 1.

-We conclude this section by considering effects of heterogeneity in this 1-D rectilinear geometry.
+To conclude this section we next consider effects of heterogeneity in the 1-D rectilinear geometry.
 Figures \ref{fig15c} and \ref{fig15a} show results when an infection wave enters a region with a lower value of $R_0 (\rho,0)$, e.g. one of lower spatial density, from a region of a higher value of $R_0 (\rho,0)$, e.g. one of higher spatial density.
 For example, such could be the case of contagion spreading from an urban to a rural area.
 In the figure this occurs at $x = -25$.
-As it enters the low-density region the wave decelerates, with the magnitude of infected fraction decreasing.
-The slowing of the wave is indicated by the increase of the slope in the $x-t$ domain.
-Conversely, at $x = 25$, when the wave now enters a region of higher $R_0(\rho,0)$, it accelerates to a larger velocity, the intensity of the infected fraction correspondingly increasing.
+As it enters the low-density region the wave decelerates, and the magnitude of the infected fraction decreases.
+(The slowing of the wave is indicated by the increase of the slope in the $x-t$ domain.)
+Conversely, at $x = 25$, when the wave now re-enters a region of higher $R_0(\rho,0)$, it accelerates to a larger velocity, the intensity of the infected fraction correspondingly increasing.